PHO Order Interpretation (Second Edition following the June 14th PHO Announcement and the June 15th and June 17th PHO Order Revision) – Communique #13

 - Both Adult members and Youth members may return to Outdoor field hockey activity.

-- Activity is restricted to a ‘Home Club’ and the associated local outdoor facility(s).
+- See point 2 above – Travel is NO LONGER restricted to a ‘Home Club’ and the associated local outdoor facility(s)

 - Physical Distancing is no longer required for outdoor field hockey activity.

 - This is restricted to the designated field of play AND field infrastructure (team bench areas).
-Off-field physical distancing of 2m and associated COVID-19 safety plans must still be adhered to.
+Off-field physical distancing 2m and associated COVID safety plans must still be adhered to.

-- There is no maximum group size for Youth to allow for greater flexibility in delivery (eg. Adult supervision)
+- There is no maximum group size for Youth (Under 22) to allow for greater flexibility in delivery.

 - There is no need or requirement to form participant cohorts.

-- With no requirement for cohort modelling, members within a ‘Home Club’ may interact within a training and/or game play environment.
+- With no requirement for cohort modelling, members may interact within a training and/or game play environment.

 - COVID Safety Plans must still be in place and adhered to.